Copa Libertadores to restart in September after 6-month halt - WHIZ News

 SAO PAULO (AP) — The Copa Libertadores will restart on Sept.
 15 after being suspended for almost six months due to the coronavirus pandemic.

-CONMEBOL announced the dates of 16 fixtures on Monday for the third round of the group stage.
+CONMEBOL announced on Monday dates for the four remaining rounds of the group stage, which is scheduled to end on Oct.
+22.

-The soccer body did not announce dates for the following fixtures.
-All matches will be in empty stadia across South America.
+The 16 group matches of the third round are expected to be played entirely in empty stadia.

+Fans will be allowed in stadia only where local health authorities agree.

 CONMEBOL halted South American club tournaments in March and initially expected to resume in May.
 But since then the outbreak in the region has worsened, especially in Brazil, Ecuador and Chile.
 Others, such as Argentina and Peru, are beginning to surge in cases and deaths.